 Elizabeth Bathory.
 It is believed that her kiss sealed the fate of many a man.
 She was responsible for hundreds of murders - and seems to have been especially fond of torturing her prey.

 In modern times, some mortals may enjoy drinking the blood of others - however this seems to be conducted (mostly) at the 'donors' will (or even simply by ordering a rare steak at their favourite restaurant).

 Un-intentional Psychic Vampires

-It is generally accepted that ill, injured and/or older people are “less active” than others.
+It is generally accepted that ill, injured and/or older people are 'less active' than others.
 In occult terminology, this means that the amount of life-force (i.e. aura/unseen energy) produced by such individuals will be less than that produced by healthy persons.
-Therefore, such vampires unconscious minds may attempt to top-up their “batteries” (so to speak); by feeding off the life-force of others for the purpose of self preservation – without the vampire fully realising what it is doing.
-Consider: have you ever met someone that just seems to drain your energy when your around them – for no explainable reason?
-If so, its possible (at the very least) – that they could fall into this category of vampire.
+Therefore, such vampires unconscious minds may attempt to top-up their 'batteries' (so to speak); by feeding off the life-force of others for the purpose of self-preservation - without the vampire fully realising what it is doing.
+Consider: have you ever met someone that just seems to drain your energy when you're around them - for no explainable reason?
+If so, it's possible (at the very least) - that they could fall into this category of vampire.

 Intentional Psychic Vampires